ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ## Overview

-In this learning path, you will build a .NET 8 based web application using a self-hosted GitHub Actions Arm64 runner.
-You will deploy the application in a Azure Kubernetes Cluster, running on Microsoft Cobalt 100 based VMs.
-Self-hosted runners offer more control and flexibility in terms of infrastructure, operating systems and tools than GitHub-hosted runners.
+In this learning path, you will build a .NET 8-based web application using a self-hosted GitHub Actions Arm64 runner.
+You will deploy the application in an Azure Kubernetes Cluster, running on Microsoft Cobalt 100-based VMs.
+Self-hosted runners offer increased control and flexibility in terms of infrastructure, operating systems, and tools than GitHub-hosted runners.

 {{% notice Note %}}
-GitHub hosted Arm64 runners are now Generally Available.
-If your GitHub account is part of a Team or an Enterprise Cloud plan, you can use GitHub hosted Arm64 runners.
-Follow this [learning path](/learning-paths/cross-platform/github-arm-runners/) to understand how you can configure a GitHub managed runner.
+GitHub-hosted Arm64 runners are now Generally Available.
+If your GitHub account is part of a Team or an Enterprise Cloud plan, you can use GitHub-hosted Arm64 runners.
+Follow this [learning path](/learning-paths/cross-platform/github-arm-runners/) to learn how you can configure a GitHub-managed runner.
 {{% /notice %}}

 ## What is Azure Cobalt 100?

 Cobalt 100 is Microsoft’s first Arm-based server processor, built using the Armv9 Neoverse-N2 CPU.
 The Cobalt 100 processor is optimized for the performance of scale out cloud-based applications.

-The Azure Cobalt 100 VM instances include: General purpose -`Dpsv6 and Dplsv6` and Memory optimized - `Epsv6`virtual machines.
-To learn more about Azure Cobalt 100 refer to this [blog](https://techcommunity.microsoft.com/t5/azure-compute-blog/announcing-the-preview-of-new-azure-vms-based-on-the-azure/ba-p/4146353).
+The Azure Cobalt 100 VM instances include:

+* General purpose -`Dpsv6 and Dplsv6`.
+* Memory optimized - `Epsv6`virtual machines.

+To learn more about Azure Cobalt 100, refer to this [blog](https://techcommunity.microsoft.com/t5/azure-compute-blog/announcing-the-preview-of-new-azure-vms-based-on-the-azure/ba-p/4146353).

 Creating a virtual machine based on Azure Cobalt 100 is no different than creating any other VM in Azure.
 To create this VM, launch the [Azure portal](https://portal.azure.com/) and navigate to Virtual Machines.
-Select `Create Azure Virtual Machine` in the portal and fill in the details like `Name`, `Region` etc. In the `Size` field, click on `See all sizes` and select the `D-Series v6` family of VMs.
+Select `Create Azure Virtual Machine` in the portal and fill in the details such as `Name`, and `Region`.
+In the `Size` field, click on `See all sizes` and select the `D-Series v6` family of VMs.
 Select `D2psv6` from the list and create the VM.

 ![azure-cobalt-vm #center](_images/azure-cobalt-vm.png)